-Most injectable anabolics have a bound ester that determines their half-life and duration: let's take a closer look at this.
+Most injectable anabolic steroids have an ester attached to them that determines their half-life and duration of action: let’s take a closer look.

 This article is not intended to be a scientific treatise full of difficult words and incomprehensible phrases.
 Instead, we will try to explain in the most practical and understandable way possible what esters linked to various anabolic steroids are.
 Many people write to us asking about the difference between a propionate and an enanthate anabolic steroid, asking us what the differences are between the various esters and how to use them best.